IVF Failure Reasons: Why Implantation Fails After IVF?Fertility Treatment

 The success rate of IVF depends on many factors, including maternal age, cause of infertility, quality of sex cells and embryo, mother's BMI, couple's lifestyle, etc. IVF success is equal to this method's percentage of live births.
 In some cases, if the couple follows the specialist's instructions, the first cycle of IVF will be successful.

-In the following, the main causes of IVF failure are mentioned:
+The following main causes of IVF failure are mentioned:

 - High maternal age;